eBay/RANSynCoders/README.md

 Copyright 2021 eBay inc

-The content of this repository are released under the BSD-3 license.
+The content of this repository (other than sample data) are released under the BSD-3 license.
 More information are provided in the LICENSE file

+The sample data files are released under the Creative Commons Attribution 4.0 Internation License (<https://creativecommons.org/licenses/by/4.0/>).
+More information are provided in the data/LICENSE file